hangn2-lgtm/marketing-analytics-portfolio/projects/IKEA/IKEA-memo.md

 ### Final workflow (what I built)
 **A) Cadence policy via discounted profit LTV**
-- I converted revenue into profit using **COGS = 65%** (so margin = 35%), because the decision should be based on profit—not revenue.
+- Converted revenue into profit using **COGS = 65%** (so margin = 35%), because the decision should be based on profit—not revenue.
-- I used a **1% monthly discount rate** and summed expected profit over **6 months**.
+- Used a **1% monthly discount rate** and summed expected profit over **6 months**.
-- I computed expected monthly revenue as a weighted average of subscriber and unsubscribed revenue using the monthly unsubscription rate, because unsubscribing reduces value but does not eliminate it.
+- Computed expected monthly revenue as a weighted average of subscriber and unsubscribed revenue using the monthly unsubscription rate, because unsubscribing reduces value but does not eliminate it.
-- I compared LTV across the four tested cadence policies (1–4 emails/week) and selected the highest.
+- Compared LTV across the four tested cadence policies (1–4 emails/week) and selected the highest.

 **B) Content personalization via “next best department”**
-- I treated IKEA’s random department assignments as built-in experimental variation that reveals which customers respond to which themes.
+- Treated IKEA’s random department assignments as built-in experimental variation that reveals which customers respond to which themes.
-- I trained **one logistic regression model per department** to estimate purchase probability if that department emails the customer.
+- Trained **one logistic regression model per department** to estimate purchase probability if that department emails the customer.
-- I corrected predicted probabilities to reflect the true response rate (0.84%) rather than the oversampled 50/50 modeling rate.
+- Corrected predicted probabilities to reflect the true response rate (0.84%) rather than the oversampled 50/50 modeling rate.
-- I translated purchase likelihood into expected profit by combining predicted probability with expected margin, using **order size** as the value component and applying IKEA’s COGS assumption.
+- Translated purchase likelihood into expected profit by combining predicted probability with expected margin, using **order size** as the value component and applying IKEA’s COGS assumption.
 - For each customer, I selected the department that maximizes **expected profit**, and compared that to two baselines: “send one department to everyone” and “random rotation.”

 ### Why this method